Top self-help journals and notebooks

 I love writing, particularly in pretty helpful journals.

-Journaling, along with guided meditations, are my preferred anxiety relief tools.
+Journaling, along with guided meditations, are my preferred self-healing tools.
 I find journaling relaxing and a safe place to express myself without judgment.

 Journaling is an ancient tradition that a lot of people keep today.
 Psych Central writes: